Web Resources for Multilingual Computing

 Pinyin Joe's Chinese Computing Help Desk

 This user-friendly guide to Chinese language setup in Windows, Ubuntu and smartphones was created by IMUG member Joe Katz after years of helping friends through the ordeal.
-The site also offers free downloads including Pinyin tone mark macros for Word and Excel, a Chinese holidays Outlook calendar and Asia region wallpaper.
+The site also offers free downloads including Pinyin tone mark macros for Office & OpenOffice, a Chinese festivals Outlook calendar, Asia wallpaper, and even Tai-chi positions in Pinyin.

 IMUG members are invited to submit information on websites that may be useful to the group.
 First priority will be given to non-profit sites with which IMUG members are associated as volunteers.
 Submissions from non-members or offers of "link exchanges" will NOT be considered.
-Send all submissions to Roger Sherman.
+Send all submissions via e-mail.

 See also: Professional training and events recommended by IMUG members.